influxdata/docs-v2/content/influxdb/v2.1/write-data/developer-tools/scrape-prometheus-metrics.md

 | Format of scraped data | Pass as `type` in the request body.
 Prometheus data format (`prometheus`) is the only supported type. |
 | URL endpoint to scrape | Pass as `url` in the request body. |

-Optionally, to force the scraper to skip TLS verification and ignore self-signed certificates at the `url`, pass `"allowInsecure": "true"` in the request body.
+Optionally, to force the scraper to skip TLS verification and ignore self-signed certificates at the `url`, pass `"allowInsecure": true` in the request body.

 #### Example